Updated for 2020!

 Overview of the RRSP

 The Registered Retirement Savings Plan is an account introduced in 1957 which allows Canadians to save towards retirement using tax-deductible contributions.
 Each year the government stipulates the maximum portion of “income” that you can contribute to your RRSP account.
-For 2018, it is 18% of your earned income up to a maximum of $26,230.

 Like the TFSA, unused contribution room can also be carried forward to future years, however, you can no longer contribute to an RRSP after age 71.
 Earnings on your RRSP investments are sheltered from taxes until when you withdraw funds.

-Unlike the TFSA, your contributions to an RRSP account are tax-deductible, meaning that you do not have to pay taxes on the portion of income you contribute to the account.
+Unlike the TFSA, your contributions to an RRSP account are tax-deductible, meaning that you do not have to pay taxes on the portion of the income you contribute to the account.

 TFSA vs. RRSP Calculations And Scenarios

-Going back to our original question, “which account should you choose between the RRSP and TFSA?”
+Going back to our original question, “Which account should you choose between the RRSP and TFSA?”
 In an ideal world, you should choose both accounts and max out your contributions to both of them.
 However, that is not always feasible because the average Canadian does not just have enough funds to max out both accounts.

 So, if you have to choose between contributing to the TFSA or the RRSP, here are a few points to use as a guide: